-In the recent days, Atlantic Canada, like elsewhere in the country have started to take more significant measures to help prevent the spread of COVID-19.
+Atlantic Canada, like elsewhere in the country continue to take additional measures to help prevent the spread of COVID-19.

-- Any workplace or business that is not deemed essential can remain open as long as social distancing can be maintained;
+- Any workplace or business that is not deemed essential can only remain open so long as social distancing can be maintained;

 - Workplaces must be cleaned and disinfected a minimum of twice daily and employees must follow proper hygiene;